Harris’s Hawk

 His name pays homage to the Saguaro cactus, one of the Harris’s hawk’s preferred perching plants in the Southwest.
 These hawks will not only perch on top of those towering giants, but they’ll also perch on each other to get a better vantage point, in a behavior called “stacking”!

-These days, Saguaro takes part in our new free flight training, which we have been working on during our temporary closure due to the COVID-19 pandemic.
-During this training, Saguaro is off line and fitted with a GPS transmitter!
+These days, Saguaro takes part in our new free flight training.
+During this training, Saguaro is offline and fitted with a GPS transmitter!
 This allows Saguaro to fly easily through the trees above our Raptor Redwood Grove and show off just how agile he is.

 Saguaro thoroughly enjoys completing long flights over open ground, catching prey items in mid-air and finding a nice high perch from which he can observe the world.